Founding Mother (Updated December 2012)

 6. To provide grants to any person or persons wishing to extend their knowledge of any of the sciences such as botany, geology etc. associated with the outdoors.

 7. To provide grants to any person or persons wishing to extend the knowledge of appreciation of photography of the outdoors or of the scientific application of photography

 8. The trust shall act primarily in the Wanganui, Rangitikei, Waimarino and South Taranaki districts but the Trustees shall have power to extend beyond this area should they so desire. . . . . .

 "Beyond Cobb Hut the track climbs about one hour up a series of glacier-worn rocky steps to Fenella Hut (20 bunks)."

-Following the death in 1977 of his second daughter Fenella, Tony Druce, one of the greatest contributors to the botanical exploration and discovery of New Zealand, assisted by family and friends, organised the building of Fenella Hut in the Upper Cobb Valley as a memorial to her.
+Following the death in 1977 of his second daughter Fenella (One of the 'Four Friends'), Tony Druce, one of the greatest contributors to the botanical exploration and discovery of New Zealand, assisted by family and friends, organised the building of Fenella Hut in the Upper Cobb Valley as a memorial to her.

 (Return to top)